Tampa, Florida

-Tampa (/ˈtæmpə/ TAM-pə) is a major city on the Gulf Coast of the U.S. state of Florida.
+Tampa (/ˈtæmpə/ TAM-pə) is a major city on the Gulf Coast of the U.S. state of Florida and the county seat of Hillsborough County.
 Tampa's borders include the north shore of Tampa Bay and the east shore of Old Tampa Bay.
-It is the third-most populous city in Florida, thirteenth-most populous in the Southeast, and 49th-most populous city in the country, with a population of 403,364 at the 2020 census.
+It is the third-most-populous city in Florida (after Jacksonville and Miami), 13th-most-populous in the Southeast, and 49th-most-populous city in the country, with a population of 403,364 at the 2020 census.
 The Tampa Bay metropolitan area, at over 3.42 million residents, is the second-largest metropolitan area in Florida and 17th-largest in the United States.
 The Greater Tampa Bay area has over 4 million residents and generally includes the Tampa and Sarasota metro areas.

-Tampa was founded as a military center in the 19th century, with the establishment of Fort Brooke.
-The cigar industry was brought to Tampa by Vincente Martinez Ybor, after whom Ybor City is named.
-Tampa was reincorporated as a city in 1887 following the Civil War.
-Tampa's economy is driven by tourism, health care, finance, insurance, technology, construction, and the maritime industry.
+Tampa's origins can be traced to the establishment of Fort Brooke in 1824, soon after the United States acquired the Florida territory from Spain.
+The surrounding settlement of Tampa was formally incorporated in 1849 but remained small and isolated until the mid-1880s, when the arrival of Henry B. Plant's railroad and Vicente Martinez Ybor's cigar factories jump-started a period of rapid economic and population growth.
+"Tampa Town" was reincorporated into the city of Tampa in 1887 and had evolved into a prosperous modern community by the early 20th century.

+In the 21st century, Tampa has developed a diverse economy, driven by healthcare, finance, insurance, technology, cybersecurity, tourism, construction, professional services and maritime trade.
 The bay's port is the largest in the state, responsible for over $15 billion in economic impact.
 The city hosts a number of major employers, including Bloomin' Brands, WellCare, and Fortune 500 companies Crown Holdings and The Mosaic Company.
 Tampa's cultural landscape features the Tampa Museum of Art, Straz Center for the Performing Arts, and the historic Ybor City district, which reflects the city's Cuban and Spanish heritage.
 The city is also home to prominent educational institutions, including the University of South Florida and University of Tampa.
 The area's major league professional sports teams include the Tampa Bay Buccaneers (NFL), Tampa Bay Lightning (NHL), and Tampa Bay Rays (MLB).
+Tampa hosts the headquarters of United States Central Command at MacDill Air Force Base, described as the most important military HQ after the Pentagon.